neuralvis/elpa-mirror/stable-melpa/counsel-etags-readme.txt

        (add-to-list 'counsel-etags-ignore-filenames "TAGS")
        (add-to-list 'counsel-etags-ignore-filenames "*.json")))

  - Rust programming language is supported.
-The easiest setup is a ".dir-locals.el" in root directory.
-The content of .dir-locals.el" is as below, ((nil . ((counsel-etags-update-tags-backend . (lambda (src-dir) (shell-command "rusty-tags emacs"))) (counsel-etags-tags-file-name . "rusty-tags.emacs"))))
+   The easiest setup is to use ".dir-locals.el". in root directory.
+The content of .dir-locals.el" is as below, ((nil . ((counsel-etags-update-tags-backend . (lambda (src-dir) (shell-command "rusty-tags Emacs")))
+           (counsel-etags-tags-file-name . "rusty-tags.emacs"))))

  - User could use `counsel-etags-convert-grep-keyword' to customize grep keyword.